decosterkevin/FollowMyJourney-Android/README.md

-# KeepUpAndroid (Android appliction of FollowMyJourney)
+# Android appliction of FollowMyJourney

 The source code for the Android application used by FollowMyJourney.